System Design Space

 Sharding

-• Choose a shard key for real query patterns, not for abstraction.
+• Choose a shard key for real query patterns, not for an abstract model.

 • Evaluate cross-shard joins and distributed transaction cost.